The Endurance Capital

 In November, 2004 the Auburn City Council recognized the task force responsible for working with the Endurance Capital theme as an official City of Auburn Commission.
 This enthusiastic group works diligently to determine ways to use “The Endurance Capital of the World” theme to enhance the well-being of the Auburn community.

-The Endurance Capital Committee (ECC) is a committee of seven members appointed by the City Council.
+The Endurance Capital Committee (ECC) consists of seven members appointed by the City Council.
 It was established to:

 CLICK HERE to learn about the accomplishments of the ECC beginning in 2003.